 About Us

 For several years, the conditions in these operations were not publicly known.
 However, around 2018 stories of horrific abuses began to emerge with increasing frequency on Chinese social media accounts.
 These testimonies told of people being smuggled to Southeast Asian countries or duped into working in compounds that they could not leave.
-Some people reported they were kidnapped off the streets.
-Initially, it was mostly Chinese citizens who were recruited to work in these operations, but quickly people from other countries in the region and beyond started to get drawn in.
-Inside the compounds, people operate online gambling platforms or straight-up scams.
-While many do enter the industry willingly, many do not.
-Regardless of how people find their way into the compounds, most often they are not allowed to leave without paying a substantial ransom, sometimes in the tens of thousands of dollars.
-Overwhelming evidence of torture, violence, and brutality within online operations has now become ubiquitous.
+Initially, it was mostly Chinese citizens who were recruited to work in these operations, but quickly people from other countries in the region and beyond began to be drawn in.

 What Is Cyber Scam Monitor?

-Who Is Behind This Initiative?
+Who is Behind This Initiative?

 What Do We Hope to Achieve?

-By exposing these crimes, Cyber Scam Monitor seeks to keep these activities in the public eye, document abuses, and help to expose those who have enabled them.
+Cyber Scam Monitor seeks to keep these activities in the public eye, document abuses, and help to expose those who have enabled them.
 This industry has been able to thrive by operating in the shadows, and the only way it will be eradicated is by shining a light upon it.

 What Can You do?